Uninsured Motorist Property Damage Insurance: It’s Like Magic but Better

 What is Uninsured Motorist Insurance?

 When an uninsured or underinsured motorist collides with your car, it’s less than likely that they will pay for your damage.
 Even worse, what if you’re the victim of a hit-and-run?
 Uninsured motorist insurance covers the medical payments, loss of income, and any property damage due to such accidents.
-It’s not a stand-alone policy and comes as an add-on to your personal auto policy as well as commercial auto insurance.
+It’s not a stand-alone policy and comes as an add-on to your personal auto policy and commercial auto insurance.

 Typically, uninsured motorist insurance is divided into three categories: